-We rate the Chase Sapphire Preferred® Card the best credit card for earning airline miles because it allows instant 1:1 transfer of points into United Airlines miles.
-Click here to see exactly how it works.
+We rate the Chase Sapphire Preferred® Card the best credit card for earning airline miles because it allows instant 1:1 transfer of points into United Airlines Mileage Plus miles and Southwest Airlines Rapid Rewards points.

-In addition, you can transfer points 1:1 to Southwest Airlines, Amtrak, British Airways, Virgin Atlantic, Korean Airlines, Hyatt, Marriott, and Priority Club mile and point accounts.
-Read why we think multi-airline mile transfer is a feature you should insist on having in your mile credit card.
+In addition, you can transfer points 1:1 to British Airways, Air France, Virgin Atlantic, Korean Airlines, Hyatt, Marriott, and IHG hotels mile and point accounts.

 Airlines available to book flights with United miles include United, US Airways, Air Canada, Lufthansa, Singapore, Swiss, ANA, and many more.
-Moreover, in a recent survey, United miles offered good availability versus large domestic peers for rewards at the ‘low’ mileage levels — over 70% of the time.
+Moreover, in a recent survey, United miles offered good availability versus large domestic peers for rewards — over 70% of the time.

 Only select Chase cards like the Chase Sapphire Preferred® Card offer 1:1 transfer into United miles.
 American Express stopped this benefit in September 2011 following the merger of Continental and United.
 Chase is now the exclusive credit card partner of United.

 Travel includes things like parking, tolls, taxi, and transit fare, not just airline tickets and hotels.
 We also like that there are no foreign transaction fees.
 To calculate how much the card can be worth to you with the dining and travel bonuses, try entering your spending habits in our MileCards.com Card Finder.
 We don’t retain or share any of the information you input, it’s completely anonymous.

 The Chase Sapphire Preferred® Card lets you transfer points 1:1 into the Marriott, Hyatt, and IHG Club (Holiday Inn, Crowne Plaza, Intercontinental) hotel points programs.
 No other credit card offers you more hotel transfer options without dilution.